DHCP

 Requesting DHCP

 IT representatives can request DHCP for their organisational unit's network.
-A prerequisite is that the network is fully documented in the IP database.
+A prerequisite is that the network is fully documented in the Bluecat Address Manager.

 Using DHCP in the network